Longwood Plantations

 We drove the Natchez Trace and stayed at Plantation RV Park.
 Jack said it was an easy drive – not stressful.
 There are plenty of places to stop and plenty of restrooms as well.

-The RV park is not very big, and some what dated.
+The RV park is not very big, and somewhat dated.
 It’s $40 per night.
 It is a little on the outside of town but not that far.

-It is pretty well lit – no dog park and not very much area to walk but plenty of grass area’s for the dogs.
+It is pretty well lit – no dog park and not very much area to walk but plenty of grass areas for the dogs.

 The weather was perfect.
 We were finally able to put the awnings out and sit outside.

-Saturday – We toured Longwood, “the largest octagonal house in the United States, is an historic antebellum mansion located in Natchez, Mississippi.
-The mansion is known for its octagonal design, byzantine onion-shaped dome and the contrast between the finished first floor and the unfinished upper floors.
+Saturday: – We toured Longwood, “the largest octagonal house in the United States, is an historic antebellum mansion located in Natchez, Mississippi.
+The mansion is known for its octagonal design, Byzantine onion-shaped dome, and the contrast between the finished first floor and the unfinished upper floors.
 Longwood is on the U.S. National Register of Historic Places and is a National Historic Landmark.”

 The mansion was very interesting and I finally got to do a cemetery.
 It was a small family cemetery on the property but I finally got to do it!